yggdrasil-network/yggdrasil-go/README.md

 If you want to use it as an overlay network on top of e.g. the internet, then you can do so by adding the remote devices domain/address and port (as a string, e.g. `"1.2.3.4:5678"`) to the list of `Peers` in the configuration file.

 A [Vyatta-based](https://github.com/neilalexander/vyatta-yggdrasil) router configuration is also available.

+The code should work out-of-the-box on most Linux distributions (with `iproute2` installed) and macOS.
+It should also work on recent versions of Windows, but it depends on the OpenVPN NDIS 5 TAP driver (tested with `tap-windows-9.9.2_3`, not that there issues when using NDIS 6 driver as of `tap-windows-9.21.2`).
+Be aware that connectivity issues can occur on Windows if multiple IPv6 addresses from the `fd00::/8` prefix are assigned to the TAP interface.
+If this happens, then you may need to manually remove the old/unused addresses from the interface (though the code has a workaround in place to do this automatically in some cases).

+You can also advertise a route on your LAN, enabling other devices to access the `fd00::/8` network, as shown in the optional example below.

 ## Optional: advertise a prefix locally